 - D. Except for motions under Federal Rules of Civil Procedure 12(b), (c), (e), or (f) and 56, contain an averment that - (1) The movant has conferred with the respondent and - (2) Counsel cannot agree about the disposition of the motion. - LR7.2 Unopposed Motions.
 Motions without opposition and their proposed orders must bear in their caption "unopposed."
 They will be considered as soon as it is practicable. - LR7.3 Submission.
-Opposed motions will be submitted to the judge twenty days from filing without notice from the clerk and without appearance by counsel. - LR7.4 Responses.
+Opposed motions will be submitted to the judge 21 days from filing without notice from the clerk and without appearance by counsel.
+(Amended by General Order 2009-17, effective 12/1/09) - LR7.4 Responses.
 Failure to respond will be taken as a representation of no opposition.
 Responses to motions - A. Must be filed by the submission day; - B. Must be written; - C. Must include or be accompanied by authority; and - D. Must be accompanied by a separate form order denying the relief sought.